djhouse184-blip/alpha-dog-network-for-arduino-uno-r4-wifi/README.md

-# alpha-dog-network-for-arduino-uno-r4-wifi
-this file is for the r4 wifi to host a offline website to have esp32's grab wifi and ble.
 # Alpha Dog Minimal Host (Arduino R4 WiFi)

 A minimal HTTP + UDP host for an Arduino R4 WiFi that runs as a Wi‑Fi Access Point, serves a small offline web dashboard, and accepts short UDP messages from networked devices (for example: ESP32 BLE scanners).
 Use this README as documentation you can paste into your repository.